wwidlishy/SBM4C-C-/README.md

   - new, clean, build, rebuild options
   - building to object files
   - relations
+  - adding modules into a modules include path
 ## usage
 1. creating a new project
    type `sbm new <project_path>` and finish the setup